Framework Integrations

 from suvra import Suvra

-guard = Suvra(
+suvra = Suvra(

-purpose="Handles customer support queries",
+purpose="Handles customer support workflows",

 risk_tier="medium",